 Does 18k Gold Vermeil Tarnish

 18k gold vermeil (pronounced “ver-MAY”) is a type of gold-plated jewelry where a thick layer of gold is electroplated onto a base of sterling silver.
-This is different from regular gold-plated jewelry, which often uses cheaper base metals like brass or copper and a thinner layer of gold.
+This is different from regular gold-plated jewelry, which uses thinner layer of gold.

 The 18k in 18k gold vermeil indicates that the gold used for plating is 18-karat gold, which is 75% pure gold and 25% copper by weight.
 It is one of the highest purity form of gold vermeil used in jewelry.
 Apart from this, gold vermeil is also made in 10k and 14k purities.